FlafyDev/spicetify-custom-app/README.md

-# spicetify-custom-app
+# Spicetify Custom App Template
 STILL NEED TO BE TESTED | NOT READY YET

-A template for making a Spicetify Custom App.
+A template for making Spicetify Custom Apps.

 ## Features
 - Typescript/Javascript support